-- 12. Dry the washed sample to constant mass at $110 \pm 5^{\circ}$ C ($230 \pm 9^{\circ}$ F) according to the FOP for AASHTO T 255.
-Cool to room temperature. - 13.
+- 11. Dry the washed sample to constant mass according to the FOP for AASHTO T 255.
+Cool to room temperature. - 12.
+Determine and record the dry mass after wash. - 13.
 Determine and record the dry mass after wash. - 14.
 Select sieves required by the specification and those necessary to avoid overloading as described in Annex B. With a pan on bottom, nest the sieves increasing in size starting with the 4.75 mm (No. 4). - 15.
 Place the sample, or a portion of the sample, on the top sieve.
 Sieves may already be in the mechanical shaker, if not place the sieves in the mechanical shaker and shake for the minimum time determined to provide complete separation for the sieve shaker being used (approximately 10 minutes, the time determined by Annex A).